 }

-To commit or void all transactions at once, call the inflight endpoint and pass the parent transaction id.
+To commit or void all transactions at once, call the Update Inflight endpoint and pass the transaction_id from your response.

 PUT http://YOUR_BLNK_INSTANCE_URL/transactions/inflight/{parent_transaction}